-Laptops have always remained in the shadows when it comes to PC gaming, and for good reasons.
-Gaming laptops are way more expensive compared to gaming desktops.
-You could build an entry-level PC that can multi-task, as well as run most up-to-date games at a decent frame-rate.
+Laptops have always remained in the shadows when it comes to PC gaming and for good reasons.
+Laptops for gaming are way more expensive compared to gaming desktops.
+You could build an entry-level PC that can multi-task, as well as run the most up-to-date games at a decent frame rate.

 Needless to say, this does not also mean that laptops are useless.
 Laptops were designed for portability, which you can’t do with a desktop computer – for obvious reasons.
 However, there are certain things that you can do to improve your laptop’s performance, therefore, improving your gaming experience.

 In this article, we will explain how you can optimize your laptop for gaming and extract all the performance of your hardware.
 Bear in mind that some of these procedures may void your laptop’s warranty and, in the worst case, even ruin your laptop.